-Responsibility follows blessings and

-responsibility brings authority.
+Responsibility follows blessings and responsibility brings authority.
 The abuse of either of these can cause serious problems in the work of God.

-a.
-Responsibility.
+A. Responsibility

-The call of God to the missions field carries with it, the responsibility, many times, of reaching an entire nation with the Gospel of Jesus Christ.
+Many times the call of God to the mission field carries with it the responsibility of reaching an entire nation with the gospel of Jesus Christ.
 This is a two-fold responsibility: (1) to the Lord and (2) to the world for which He died.
 Every Christian will one day give account of his responsibilities to the Lord.
 This should never be taken lightly but rather with the utmost of sincerity.

 Then there is the responsibility to the organization.
-Again accountability is a key word.
+Again, accountability is a key word.
 The missionary must maintain a good rapport with the pastors and churches that have sent him to the field.
 He must understand his responsibility in this area.
-A good, clear and honest record is of utmost importance.
+A good, clear, and honest record is of utmost importance.
 Whether it is finances or statistics, honesty is the best policy.